Kaj4hu/Zuma-Android---English/README.md

 Here you can pick from many versions!

 ## Credits
-- Zuma Android ported by Transmension
+- Zuma Deluxe ported by Transmension
 - Under translation in English by Cry
 - Website maintained by Kaj4hu